patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

 &lt;/div&gt;
 </pre>

-3) <strong>Set up your new styles file for overriding styles in the card component.</strong> There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.
+3) <strong>Set up your new styles file for overriding styles in the card component.</strong>

+There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.

-4) Click the <strong>Copy to Editor</strong> button below to add code for the card component to the myapp.scss file.
+4) <strong>Click the Copy to Editor button below to add code for the card component to the myapp.scss file.</strong>

 <pre class="file" data-filename="myapp.scss" data-target="replace">
 :root {